dimitri-nicolo/calico/_includes/v2.3/elastic-secure.md

    -n calico-monitoring
    ```

-1. Set up secret with username and password for the {{site.prodname}} job installer to authenticate with Elasticsearch.
+1. Set up secret with username and password for the {{site.tseeprodname}} job installer to authenticate with Elasticsearch.
    Replace `<installer-password>` with the password.
    ```
    {{cli}} create secret generic elastic-ee-installer \